Pediatric Traumatic Brain Injury

 Read Daniel's Story »

-It was a blustery February afternoon when 14-year-old Tyerike Cleveland set off on his bike, riding the trail behind his neighborhood to a nearby subdivision.
-He had made the same ride dozens of times and thought nothing of leaving his helmet behind.
-After all, he was just making a quick trip to a friend's home to retrieve a borrowed textbook.
-That bike ride almost turned tragic when a driver in a truck ran a red light where Tyerike was crossing the street, hitting his bike and sending him flying and crashing hard in the middle of the street.
+It was a February afternoon when 14-year-old Tyerike Cleveland set off on a bike ride that almost turned tragic when a driver in a truck ran a red light where Tyerike was crossing the street, hitting his bike and sending him flying and crashing hard in the middle of the street.

 Read Tyerike's Story »